 The official Rules and Rregulations for the Marathon Des Sables can be found by clicking here.
 All participants are required to read and review these regulations thoroughly as the organizers are very strict about time penalties.

-7am (estimated): – All competitors rendezvous in Ouarzazate, Morocco (OZZ) and board buses to the first bivouac.
-(Exact rendezvous location to be announced; location of first bivouac, and the race course, is not known until we board the buses.)
+~7-8am (estimated): – All competitors rendezvous in Errachidia, Morocco and board buses to the first bivouac.
+(The location of first bivouac, and the actual race course, is not known until we board the buses.)

-7pm: Dinner provided by race organizers at first bivoua; first night in the tents
+7pm: Dinner provided by race organizers at first bivouac; first night in the tents

 SATURDAY, APRIL 13

-Final “Charity Stage” (an untimed, but mandatory stage) and FINISH LINE!
+~9am: Final “Charity Stage” (an un-timed, but mandatory stage) and FINAL FINISH LINE!

-Box lunch provided; board buses for return trip to OZZ; dinner at hotel (Post race hotel is included in the entry fee and assigned by the race organizers during the actual event.
+Box lunch provided; board buses for return trip to Ouarzazate; dinner at hotel (Post race hotel is included in the entry fee and assigned by the race organizers during the actual event.
 Therefore, we do not know which hotel we’ll be in post-race until late in the race, typically on the morning of the charity stage.)